RichardEvans/apperception/README.md

-# The source code for *"Making sense of sensory input"*
+# The source code for *"Making sense of sensory input"* and *"Making sense of raw input"*

 ## Installation instructions